Hidden treasure and ravens at Wittenham Clumps

 The site is steeped in history and folklore and has inspired artists and poets alike.

-There is a clump of trees on another part of the hill known as Cuckoo Pen, the name being inspired be the old belief that the cuckoo is the herald of spring and if a cuckoo can be captured then an eternal summer will be the result.
+There is a clump of trees on another part of the hill known as the Cuckoo Pen, the name being inspired be the old belief that the cuckoo is the herald of spring and if a cuckoo can be captured then an eternal summer will be the result.
+This was never a seriously-held belief, but the notion appears in folklore throughout the country, usually in the context of mocking people by describing them as being silly enough to believe that capturing a cuckoo could have such an effect on the seasons!

 Another charming piece of local history was embodied in The Poem Tree, a large tree on Castle Hill onto which a local man named Joseph Tubb carved a long poem in the 1840s.